TsebMagi/SealsOfFate/README.md

 ## Status

-* Project-Wide issues are on [Waffle.io](http://waffle.io/legitbiz/SealsOfFate) and on the [github issues page](https://github.com/legitbiz/SealsOfFate/issues).

-* AI specific issues and project status can be found on the [github kanban board](https://github.com/Zonr0/SealsOfFate/projects/1) on the AI fork.
-If there is a conflict between the two project boards, the project-wide ones take precedence.
+* Project-Wide issues can be found on the [github issues page](https://github.com/legitbiz/SealsOfFate/issues).

 ## License